What is an Acceptable Use Policy?

 - Being aware that consequences will be made if the acceptable use policy is in any way violated

-- Knowing that the acceptable use policy relates to information technology and periodic audits
+- Knowing that the acceptable use policy relates to information technology and is subject to periodic audits

-- Accessing private or confidential information: Audience Use Policies prevent users from unauthorized access or usage to private information that has not been approved.
+- Accessing Private or Confidential Information: Acceptable use policies prevent users from unauthorized access or usage of private information that has not been approved.

 Connection to IT Security

-Acceptable use policy relates to computer security in a number of ways.
-This includes managing passwords, online intellectual property, and software licenses.
-International etiquette is also mentioned and related.
+International etiquette is also related to such policies, as it similarly requires people to act according to agreed-upon standards of behavior and considers specific behaviors as acceptable or unacceptable.
 They also deal with the excessive usage of system resources, and an example is unnecessary traffic due to video games and other activities.

-If there are violations of these policies, sanctions will be brought into play.
+If there are violations of the policies in an acceptable use policy, sanctions will be brought into play.
 Sanctions that can be created include temporary or permanent removal of content, suspensions, or even losing your job if the violator is an employee.
-It is also important to remember that access to the Internet is a privilege and should not be abused.
-It is not a right.
+It is also important to remember that access to the Internet is a privilege, rather than a right, and should not be abused.
 We also have to remember that acceptable use policies include many forms of communication, such as text, photographs, illustrations, and all recordings.

 Based on this information, an acceptable use policy is one that has many components.
 An acceptable use policy also has many standards to follow, and it is important that we remember all of them.
-An acceptable use policy should state who is in charge and the owner, get rid of and delete any inappropriate forms of behavior, make this strictly business and not include side information, clearly state the components, and be considerate of remarks from others.
+An acceptable use policy should state who is in charge and the owner, get rid of and delete any inappropriate forms of behavior, work strictly as a business and not include side information, clearly state the components, and be considerate of remarks from others.